-In 2013 the Otago Community Trust Board agreed to commit a percentage of the Trust’s annual donation budget to pro-actively support initiatives that will make a significant difference to the wellbeing of the Otago community.
+In 2013 the Otago Community Trust Board agreed to commit a percentage of the Trust’s annual grants budget to pro-actively support initiatives that will make a significant difference to the wellbeing of the Otago community.

 The Trust has outlined that the Funding for Change Priorities for 2018-19 are as follows:

 Since 2013, the Otago Community Trust has worked with the Energy Efficiency and Conservation Authority (EECA) and more recently with Cosy Homes Trust to help fund free insulation into qualifying households.

 To date our investment into Warm Homes for Otago has exceeded $2 million.
 The project has attracted over $5 million into the Otago region from all funders involved in OCT’s Warm Home programmes.

 Working with Cosy Homes Trust, the region’s “one-stop shop” for warm and healthy homes information, resources and referrals and local insulation companies Smart Energy Solutions and Absolute Energy, over 3,500 houses in Dunedin and across Otago have been insulated to date.

 Our commitment to Warm Homes has not changed in 2018/19, however new criteria has come into effect.

 The Cosy Homes Trust website provides a good overview of these changes and local knowledge of who to contact for assistance.
 Click across to the Cosy Homes website HERE